it-from-bit/metalsmith-geekwiki.io/README.md

 Whenever a new article is published and merged into the *master* branch, the un-processed articles are processed and published to our **[geekwiki.github.io.git](https://github.com/geekwiki/geekwiki.github.io.git)** repository.
 This process will eventually be automated with some nifty [AWS](https://aws.amazon.com) badassery.

 The only elements of the blog that aren't static, would be the visitor related features, such as comments on articles, which will be accomplished via *[Facebooks API](https://developers.facebook.com/docs/plugins/comments/)*.
 Any other dynamic content will be queried from *[Githubs API](https://developer.github.com/v3/repos/contents/)*.

+Now hold on...
+I know what you're thinking...
+You're thinking:

+> Why on earth would one create a **'static'** website that still utilizes **'dynamic'** content?!

+And the reason is that none of the dynamic content is critical for the blog to operate.
+Meaning if the API requests **all** fail, the blog itself would still operate, albeit shy of some article comments and changelogs.
+Where a blog thats completely reliant on a database wouldn't be able to serve any content (typically..)

 -----